 The data of Table 9 are contrary to expectations in several respects.
 The risk of thyroid cancer is lower in both Rongelap and Utirik in the younger age groups (<10 years at irradiation) than in the older populations.
 This is quite surprising as most evidence suggests that not only thyroid carcinoma but also leukemia and carcinogenesis generally are more likely induced in children than adults (99).
 De Lawter and Winship (150), for example, in a long-term follow-up of adults with Graves' disease who were treated with x rays, found no thyroid cancers, whereas at a rate of 3 per 106 person-years per rad, some 33 cases would have been expected.
-The other peculiarity is the high rite of carcinoma in the older groups (risk of 5.5 thyroid cancers/106 person-years/ rad in the Rongelap group).
+The other peculiarity is the high rate of carcinoma in the older groups (risk of 5.5 thyroid cancers/106 person-years/ rad in the Rongelap group).
 Finally, the induction of myedema with a thyroid dose of 1150 rads in two children is surely unexpected, as is the overall rate of hypothyroidism of 9% in the total Rongelap group.
 Since all of the numbers involved are small, the absolute risk figures have a high probable error.

-Nonetheless, it is possible to explain these data if we assume the estimates of radiation dose to the thyroid are too low, at least in some of the people, by a factor of 3 or 4.
+of radiation dose to the thyroid are too low, at least in some of the people, by a factor of 3 or 4.
 This would account for the high incidence of hypothyroidism.
-It would also account for a relatively low risk for thyroid cancer in the children, since such a level of radiation would be expected to damage the thyroid so severely that cell death would, in many instances, in hibit cell division that might result in malignant changes (195).
-Since the dose calculations, derived from counting of a single pooled specimen of write require many assumptions, an underestimate is not unlikely.
+It would also account for a relatively low risk for thyroid cancer in the children, since such a level of radiation would be expected to damage the thyroid so severely that cell death would, in many instances, inhibit cell division that might result in malignant changes (195).
+Since the dose calculations, derived from counting of a single pooled specimen of urine, require many assumptions, an underestimate is not unlikely.